novix-sa/Pyplan/docs/User Guide/Introduction.md

 Pyplan organizes Python code in nodes that are represented as a workflow (influence diagram).
 In this section it is explained all the tools and features created for helping creating calculation and data manipulation logic.
 ### Visualization
 Calculation steps are contained in nodes that end with a result.
 These nodes can be evaluated and its result displayed as tables, graphs or maps.
-All native Pyplan visualization alternatives are described in this section.
-It is important to highlight that it also possible to use many other visualization libraries available in Python like Bokeh,
+All native Pyplan visualization alternatives and parameters configuration are described in this section.
+It is important to highlight that it is also possible to use many other visualization libraries available in Python like for example Bokeh or Plotly.

 ### Interfaces
 how to create user interfaces for interacting with data analytics apps